sadab-halim/Complete-Interview-Preparation/CS Subjects/OOPS/Notes.md

 ### Virtual Destructor
 ### Pure Virtual Destructor
+Pure virtual destructors are legal in standard C++ and one of the most important things to remember is that if a class contains a pure virtual destructor, it must provide a function body for the pure virtual destructor.

+It requires a function body because destructors (unlike other functions) are not actually ‘overridden’, rather they are always called in the reverse order of the class derivation.
+This means that a derived class destructor will be invoked first, then the base class destructor will be called.

+If the definition of the pure virtual destructor is not provided, then what function body will be called during object destruction?
+Therefore the compiler and linker enforce the existence of a function body for pure virtual destructors.

 ### How are destructors different from a normal member function?
 Destructors have same name as the class preceded by a tilde (~)